sobrinho/fonetica/README.markdown

 ## License

-Fonetica is hosted on Github: https://github.com/nohupbrasil/fonetica, where your contributions, forkings, comments and feedback are greatly welcomed.
+Fonetica is hosted on Github: https://github.com/sobrinho/fonetica, where your contributions, forkings, comments and feedback are greatly welcomed.

-Copyright (c) 2010-2012 nohup brasil, released under the MIT license.
+Copyright (c) 2010-2014 Gabriel Sobrinho, released under the MIT license.